skip to main content

 Step 1: Press Ctrl + Alt + Delete.

-Step 2: Select Task Manager from the menu.
+Step 2: Select Task Manager.

 Step 3: Navigate to the Processes tab.